visha007/ToxiMuncher/README.md

-# ToxiMuncher: A Context-Aware Toxicity Detection System
+# ToxiMuncher: A Context-Aware Toxicity Classification System
 A CMPT 419 Final Project by Miro, Aroofa, and Shatavisha (Visha!)

 ToxiMuncher is a two-part project combining contextual toxicity classification using transformer models with agent-based governance simulations.